Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of the triangle inequality

 The other potential `splitting end' where `bubble' occurs at $\tau \to -\infty$ has codimension two and do not appear here.
-(This is because of $S^1$ symmetry on such a bubble.)
+(This is because of the $S^1$ symmetry present on such a bubble.)

-Finally the case $S \to +\infty$ is described by (\ref{bdrypantsBULKkurapara3}). \end{proof} To use ${{\CM}}_{\ell}(para; H^\varphi,J^\varphi;**, [\gamma,w])$ to define an appropriate chain homotopy we need to find a perturbation (multisection) on it which is compatible with the description of its boundary given in Proposition \ref{pantsBULKkurapara} (3).
+Finally the case $S \to +\infty$ is described by (\ref{bdrypantsBULKkurapara3}).
+(See Figure \ref{Figure11}.) \end{proof} To use ${{\CM}}_{\ell}(para; H^\varphi,J^\varphi;**, [\gamma,w])$ to define an appropriate chain homotopy map we need to find a perturbation on it that is compatible with the description of its boundary given in Proposition \ref{pantsBULKkurapara} (3).
 Since (\ref{bdrypantsBULKkurapara2}) involves fiber product we need to find a perturbation so that $\mathrm{ev}_3$ is a submersion on the perturbed moduli space.
-We need to use a family of multisections for this purpose.
-The detail of it is given in \cite{fooo:bulk} Section 12, etc.
+We need to use a continuous family of perturbations (CF perturbation) for this purpose.
+The detail of the process of constructing such perturbations is given in \cite[Section 12]{fooo:bulk}, \cite{fooo:tech2}, etc. In \cite[Section 12]{fooo:bulk} this notion is called continuous family of multisections.
+In \cite[Definition 7.47]{fooo:tech2} where thorough detail of this construction is given, we call it a CF-perturbation.
+In this paper we use the name of \cite{fooo:tech2}.
+See Part \ref{part7} Definition \ref{defCFGCSFKUA} for the definition of CF-perturbation.

+We regard ${{\CM}}_{3+\ell}^{\rm cl}(\alpha;J_0)$ as the compactified moduli space of the pair $(u;z^+_1,\dots,z^+_{\ell})$ satisfying (\ref{eq:HJCR120}) etc. Then we have a CF-perturbation $\widetriangle{{\frak S}^{\epsilon}}$ on certain good coordinate system compatible with the Kuranishi structure in Proposition \ref{pantsBULKkurapara}.
+(See Definition \ref{gcsystem} for the definition of good coordinate system and Definition \ref{defCFGCSFKUA} for the definition of CF-perturbation.
+Existence of a good coordinate system is proved as Theorem \ref{thmexist}, \cite[Theorem 3.30]{fooo:tech2} and existence of a CF-perturbation is proved as Theorem \ref{existperturbcont}, \cite[Theorem 7.49]{fooo:tech2}.)